 - Give special consideration to any pets or livestock in your planning.

 - Have a plan to cover windows and secure outdoor items if necessary.

-- Know your evacuate zone and local shelter; keep fuel tanks fuel.
+- Know your evacuation zone and local shelter; keep fuel tanks fuel.

 - Register your account online and set notification preferences.